linagora/openpaas-esn/doc/pubsub.md

 - conference:join({conference_id, user_id}).
 Fired when a user joins a conference.
 - conference:leave({conference_id, user_id}).
 Fired when a user leaves a conference.

+- community:join({author, target, community}).
+Fired when a user joins a community.
+- community:leave({author, target, community}).
+Fired when a user leaves a community.

 #### message:stored

 A message has been persisted in the datastore.